 └─sda3 8:3 0 19.5G 0 part /

-2. Unmount the disk that needs repair.
+2. Unmount the target filesystem that requires repair.

 $ sudo umount /dev/sda3